 On my bazillionth time experiencing this problem, it was clear I had to do something about it.
 For my own sanity if nothing else.
 With some estimates showing there are 540,000 new business owners each month who are launching their start-up ventures, and an ever decreasing number of available names in the dot-com space, this problem is only getting worse.
 And now there are more than 1,000 top-level domains like .SHOP, .WORK, and .NEWS we definitely need better tools for naming and name discovery that ties everything together (and keeps you safe from people watching your searches).

 But there are 101 “business name generators” out there… what makes this better?

-Yes, there are, and I thought long and hard before working on this.
-The thing is, on surveying the market, and finding a healthy amount of competition, what I found was truly enlightening.
-There are tons of great tools, but if this is the case why are people continuously searching for new ones, and why are entrepreneurs everywhere still struggling with this?
-What is lacking from all of these?
+Yes, there are, and I thought long before working on this.
+The thing is, on surveying the market and finding a healthy amount of competition, what I found was quite enlightening.
+While there are tons of great tools, people are continuously searching for better ones, and entrepreneurs everywhere are still struggling with this.
+So what is lacking from all of these tools?

 Let’s build something transformational

 There needed to be a new approach.
 Not just another so called “business name generator” or cookie cutter domain name generator like you see everywhere.